Sitemap

 Cause of Death - old age

 Blakelock's was under constant financial distress with eight hungry children.
 His unique, visionary landscapes failed to find wide appreciation and financial support.
 Under the threat of constant financial ruin the artist suffered a complete mental breakdown in 1891 and was placed in an insane asylum.
-Upon his release Blakelock continued to drift into madness and became prone to violent outbursts.
-The painter was again committed to the madhouse where his schizophrenia was treated as best it could be and he was able to create some of his greatest masterpieces.
+Upon his release Blakelock continued to drift into madness.
+The painter was again committed to a mental institution for schizophrenia.

 Principle Painters of Tonalism Movement